mvallerie/restful.io/README.md

     }
   ],
   POST: [
-    // No route yet
   ],
   DELETE: [
-    // No route yet
   ],
   // Nested methods are supported
   FOO: {
     BAR: [
-      // Here, the method will be FOO:BAR (: is the default separator)
+      // Here, the method will be FOO:BAR (':' is the default separator)
       // No route yet
     ]
   }